Frequently Asked Questions

 First, it helps to remember that food isn’t the only reward available.
 Anything your dog values can be used as a reward, whether it’s food, play, attention, or access to a desired place or object.
 These are all important and useful training tools.
 Our aim is to deliver the appropriate reward to your pup whenever he does something right.

-Ideally, you can aim for two 10 minute training ‘session-ettes’ each day.
-This may sound like a lot, but it’s not—it’s 20 minutes total.
+Ideally, you can aim for two or more 5 minute training ‘session-ettes’ each day.
+This may sound like a lot, but it’s not.
 That said, it’s usually more realistic to sprinkle your pup’s lessons throughout the day and evening: two minutes here, two minutes there.

 Most puppies have very short attention spans, which is why training sessions have to be short and frequent.
 Can you imagine sitting a pre-schooler at a desk and giving him/her an hour long exam?
 It would never work.
 So don’t overload your pup.
 Go for quality, not quantity.
 You’ll both have more fun.